Migrants Under Pressure As Isolation Threatens Lesbos Camp - UrduPoint

 As a result, hundreds of residents rush to small open-air markets outside the camp.

+"Eight countries have said they are prepared" to take in unaccompanied minors, she said on German ZDF public television, without naming them, or revealing how many children Luxembourg was willing to take in.

+"We are very, very grateful" to those EU nations willing to help out, von der Leyen said and warned that it was only a matter of time before the coronavirus reached the overcrowded Greek camps.

-At the entrance, refugees and volunteers from the NGO Asterias distribute soap and antiseptics.
+At the entrance, to the Moria camp refugees and volunteers from the NGO Asterias distribute soap and antiseptics.

 "We tell them to stay away from each other but when we see the queues, it's impossible," Afghan doctor Ahmand Sina Taha, who works for the NGO Kitrinos, tells AFP.